Capitol security officials say information shared by feds ahead of Jan. 6 attack was inaccurate

 “And for each of the days leading up to January 6 — and indeed on January 6 itself — the [U.S. Capitol Police] issued a daily intelligence report in which it assessed the potential for civil disobedience arrests as ‘remote’ to ‘improbable,” Mr. Irving said.

 Mr. Sund said the rioters “came prepared for war” during the assault on the Capitol.
-He described rioters beating police officers with “fists, pipes, sticks, bats, metal barricades and flag poles.”
+He described rioters beating police officers with “fists, pipes, sticks, bats, metal barricades and flagpoles.”

 Sign up for Daily Newsletters